Thunder Thaws Hearts at Devon Ice Rink | Oklahoma City Thunder

 “It was awesome!
 I was so surprised to see him here, because I was at the arena last night,” said Guillermo.
 “He is so tall in person.”

-Working behind the rental counter, Roberson along with teammate Dakari Johnson spent Thursday afternoon plucking out pairs of ice skates while thawing the hearts of surprised visitors at the Myriad Gardens.
+Working behind the rental counter, Roberson along with teammate Dakari Johnson spent Thursday afternoon plucking out requested sizes from the skate racks while thawing the hearts of surprised visitors at the Myriad Gardens.

 At the checkout windows, skaters brought rosy cheeks and toothy smiles in exchange for pulse-thumping moments of facetime with Roberson and Johnson.
 The fun-loving Thunder duo also dished out the perfect remedy for a cold afternoon.